rowanho/distributed_movies/README.md

 python 3.7
 pyro4

-Running the program on linux:
+Running the program on linux (or git bash terminal on windows):

 In the base directory of the project, run start_script.sh:

     source start_script.sh

 This starts the pyro name service, 3 instances of replica.py, and frontend.py.
+Each server should print out a message when they are up and running.

 Run the client with: